nagashree-angadi/webex-contact-center-provider-sample-code/mTLSAuthentication.md

-# mTLS (Mutual TLS) for `Bring Your Own Virtual Agent`
+# mTLS (Mutual TLS) authentication
-mTLS (Mutual TLS) is an extension of TLS (Transport Layer Security) that ensures both the `CCAI` (client) and `Virtual Agent` (server) authenticate each other during communication.
+mTLS (Mutual TLS) is an extension of TLS (Transport Layer Security) that ensures both the `CCAI` (client) and `Dialog Connector` (server) authenticate each other during communication.
-Unlike standard TLS, which only authenticates the virtual agent to the `CCAI`, mTLS requires both parties to present and validate certificates, providing bidirectional authentication. mTLS is used in this scenario to ensure secure communication and mutual authentication between the `Virtual Agent` and the `CCAI`.
+Unlike standard TLS, which only authenticates the `Dialog Connector` to the `CCAI`, mTLS requires both parties to present and validate certificates, providing bidirectional authentication. mTLS is used in this scenario to ensure secure communication and mutual authentication between the `Dialog Connector` and the `CCAI`.

+Currently available for the features
+- Bring Your Own Virutal Agent
+- Media Forking

 ## mTLS Handshake Process
 ![mTLS-flow-diagram.jpg](./media-service-api/dialog-connector-simulator/src/main/resources/images/mTLS-flow-diagram.jpg)

 ## Getting started with mTLS

-### Certificates needed by `Virtual Agent`
+### Certificates needed by `Dialog Connector`
-- **Server Certificate**: Publicly issued certificate used by the `Virtual Agent` to verify its identity to the `CCAI`.
+- **Server Certificate**: Publicly issued certificate used by the `Dialog Connector` to verify its identity to the `CCAI`.
-- **Server Private Key**: Used by the `Virtual Agent` for encryption.
+- **Server Private Key**: Used by the `Dialog Connector` for encryption.
-- **IdenTrust Root CA Certificate**: Used to validate the `CCAI` certificate by `Virtual Agent`.
+- **IdenTrust Root CA Certificate**: Used to validate the `CCAI` certificate by `Dialog Connector`.
 This can be downloaded from [IdenTrust](https://www.identrust.com/identrust-commercial-root-ca-1).
 - **CCAI Certificate**: The certificate presented by the `CCAI` during the handshake.
 This is typically provided by Cisco and is used to verify the identity of the `CCAI`.

-**NOTE**: The `Virtual Agent` must explicitly ask for `CCAI` certificate during the TLS handshake.
+**NOTE**: The `Dialog Connector` must explicitly ask for `CCAI` certificate during the TLS handshake.
 This is done by setting `clientAuth(ClientAuth.REQUIRE)` in the SSL context configuration, explained in detail below.

-### `CCAI` Certificate Details for verification on `Virtual Agent`
+### `CCAI` Certificate Details for verification on `Dialog Connector`
 **Subject**: `CN=insight-orchestrator.intgus1.ciscoccservice.com, O=Cisco Systems Inc., L=San Jose, ST=California, C=US`

 **NOTE**: CN (Subject's Common Name) is subjected to change based on the environment, so please check the certificate details for your organization.

 ## Changes needed in `Dialog Connector Simulator`

-`Dialog Connector Simulator` acts as the `Virtual Agent` in this scenario, and it needs to be configured to support mTLS.
+`Dialog Connector Simulator` needs to be configured to support mTLS.
 The following changes are required,

 ### 1. Changes in gRPC server
 Update the `GrpcServer` class to configure SSL for gRPC using Netty.
 The server will load the root CA certificate from IdenTrust and use its own private key and certificate for mTLS.